-Masoudi, and Chief Financial Officer Timothy Danaher, and Altria's Willard, Crosthwaite, and Garnick
+86. On November 12, 2018, JLI's Pritzker, Valani, Burns, Chief Legal Officer Jerry Masoudi, and Chief Financial Officer Timothy Danaher, and Altria's Willard, Crosthwaite, and Garnick participated in a conference call to "touch base."

-Monsees, Chief Technology Officers Adam Bowen, Chief Legal Officer Jerry Masoudi; and Altria's

-Kevin Crosthwa ite, Anthony Reale, TJ Edlich, David Wise, Brian Blaylock, Louanna Heuhsen, Mark Bradby, Mark Cruise, Rob Buell, Jason Flora, Matt Romyak, and Nicole Bielawski.
-80 ( On November 15, 2018, Garnick emailed Willard, Gifford, and Crosthwaite, stating that
+87. During the week of November 12, 2018, members of the Altria due diligence team flew to San Francisco for a "Diligence Trip."
+Diligence meetings were held throughout the week.
+Among the attendees were Burns, Danaher, JLI Americas President Bob Robbins, Chief Product Officer James Monsees, Chief Technology Officers Adam Bowen, Chief Legal Officer Jerry Masoudi; and Altria's Kevin Crosthwaite, Anthony Reale, TJ Edlich, David Wise, Brian Blaylock, Louanna Heuhsen, Mark Bradby, Mark Cruise, Rob Buell, Jason Flora, Matt Romyak, and Nicole Bielawski.

+Case No. 20-cv-02345-WHO THIRD AMENDED CONSOLIDATED 19 CLASS ACTION COMPLAINT

-- 89. On November 15, 2018, Garnick emailed Willard, Gifford, and Crosthwaite, stating that "if [JLI] goes forward, we need to consider canceling MarkTen now (and saving money by not doing the HPHC analysis)." - 90.
-On December 7, 2018, after five years of continuous participation in the Closed-System E-Vapor market, Altria announced its decision to wind down its remaining Closed-System E-Vapor business, including its MarkTen cig-a-like. - 91.
-On December 9, 2018, Garrick, Altria's General Counsel, emailed Masoudi, Chief Legal Officer at JLI, to discuss the deal.
-In response to Masoudi's inquiry about whether Defendants could sign a non-compete that would go into effect prior to antitrust clearance, Garnick reassured him that "[t]his is of course a nonissue, since we are not in the market anymore." - 92.
-On December 11, 2018, Altria held a board of directors meeting to "review the proposed [JLI] transaction and the anticipated impact on [Altria]."
+88. On November 15, 2018, Garnick emailed Willard, Gifford, and Crosthwaite, stating that "if [JLI] goes forward, we need to consider canceling MarkTen now (and saving money by not doing the HPHC analysis)."

+89. On December 7, 2018, after five years of continuous participation in the Closed-System E-Vapor market, Altria announced its decision to wind down its remaining Closed-System E-Vapor business, including its MarkTen cig-a-like.

+90. On December 9, 2018, Garrick, Altria's General Counsel, emailed Masoudi, Chief Legal Officer at JLI, to discuss the deal.
+In response to Masoudi's inquiry about whether Defendants could sign a non-compete that would go into effect prior to antitrust clearance, Garnick reassured him that "[t]his is of course a nonissue, since we are not in the market anymore."

+91. On December 11, 2018, Altria held a board of directors meeting to "review the proposed [JLI] transaction and the anticipated impact on [Altria]."
 Board members John T. Casteen III, Dinyar S. Devitre, Thomas F. Farrell II, Debra J. Kelly-Ennis, W. Leo Kiely II, Kathryn B. McQuade, Mark E. Newman, Nabil Y. Sakkab, Virginia E. Shanks, and Howard Willard attended.
 Murray Garnick, William Gifford, and Kevin Crosthwaite were also present.
-Crosthwaite reminded the Board of the Closed-System E-Vapor investment thesis and the history of discussions with [JLI]." - 93.
-On December 20, 2018, less than two weeks after Altria announced its decision to discontinue its Closed-System E-Vapor operations, JLI and Altria executed a series of agreements, including a Purchase Agreement, Relationship Agreement, Services Agreement, Intellectual Property License Agreement, and Voting Agreement (collectively, the "Transaction").
+Crosthwaite reminded the Board of the Closed-System E-Vapor investment thesis and the history of discussions with [JLI]."

+92. On December 20, 2018, less than two weeks after Altria announced its decision to discontinue its Closed-System E-Vapor operations, JLI and Altria executed a series of agreements, including a Purchase Agreement, Relationship Agreement, Services Agreement, Intellectual Property License Agreement, and Voting Agreement (collectively, the "Transaction").